Save the John R. Park Homestead!

-The historic home of John and Amelia Park turned 180 this year!
+The historic home of John and Amelia Park turned 180 last year!
 The beloved American Greek Revival Home has seen 180 summer seasons, over 130,000 sunrises and sunsets, 360 spectacular migrations, and so much more

 The John R. Park Homestead has been welcoming visitors as a museum and conservation area since 1978.
-This unique 19 acre property on the shore of Lake Erie is used extensively to provide experiential, curriculum-connected outdoor education programs for students; it attracts tourists to our area and it preserves and interprets the history of our region for nearly 20,000 visitors annually.
+This unique 19 acre property on the shore of Lake Erie is used extensively to provide experiential, curriculum-connected outdoor STEAM education programs for students; it attracts tourists to our area and it preserves and interprets the history of our region for nearly 20,000 visitors annually.